qtgye/gulp-tasks-preset/README.md

 ---

 ## Creating New Tasks
 Every task should be on its own file inside `gulp/tasks` folder.
 You may use `_sampleTask.js` as a stub for your new task.
+The task's filename will be used as the gulp task's name.
+So a `copy-files` task should be in `copy-files.js` task.
+> The existing tasks are designed to be [environment-aware](#environment-aware).
+It is recommended that you design new tasks in such way too.

+---

+## Environment Aware
+The preset leverages the use of environment variables accross all tasks and configurations in order to efficiently select stuff that will be used only on a specific environment.
+Some of these features are:
+- **Local/Development**
+  - Assets are not minified
+  - Sourcemaps are included
+  - Watch task is available
+- **Staging/Production**
+  - Assets are minified
+  - CSS media queries are combined
+  - No sourcemaps

+All the environment variables and other helpers are available when you require the `gulp` directory.
+These are helpful when you build your own tasks.